Author: Tom Fearon

-Portrait of a Beijinger: Woman of Tai Chi
+Portrait of a Beijinger: Raise the Red Flag

-In the third episode of the four-part series ‘Portrait of a Beijinger,’ Tom Fearon and Abel Blanco profile Lü Yan, a tai chi master who went to martial arts academy with Jet Li.
-The video is on Youku for streamers in China, and also on Vimeo as embedded below, along with Tom’s write-up of Lü Yan's story.
+In the final episode of the four-part series ‘Portrait of a Beijinger,’ Tom Fearon and Abel Blanco profile Luo Wenyou, a classic car enthusiast who leaves the civil service in his rear-view mirror, instead collecting the classic “Red Flag” cars that were the stalwart of Communist officials.
+The video is on Youku for streamers in China, and on Vimeo as embedded below.
+Keep reading for Tom’s essay about Luo.

 Portrait of a Beijinger: Call of Duty